Crowndev/bitcore-crown/README.md

 This package is under development.
 It may be unstable, or not work as expected.

+All commands in this document must be executed as a standard user.
+Do not execute them as root.

 Prerequisites
 =============

-Currently, it can be only run on Ubuntu.
+Make sure you're on Ubuntu 16.04.

-You need to have ZeroMQ and tools, nvm, Node.js and npm installed.
+Basically, you need to have ZeroMQ and tools, nvm, Node.js and npm on your server.
+Here's how to install them:

 ZeroMQ and Tools
 ----------------